djhmateer/djhmateer.github.io/_posts/2024-04-24-ruby on rails.md

 # create a new rails app
-rails new railz -d posgresql -c tailwind
+rails new railz -d postgresql -c tailwind

 # runs a bundle install (gem package manager for Ruby which the Gemfile looks after)